A Wife's Tale - The Story of Musician Tim Gaze of Rose Tattoo

 I often find myself wondering when had this cancer found its way into Tim's body and try and take the man we love from us?
 Why did this disease want to tear my family apart, especially when we had just welcomed a beautiful new life into the world?

 Fortunately doctors were able to treat Tim: he still has to have six month check-ups so we cannot say he is entirely in the clear but things are looking good.
 Everyone from the oncologists to the surgeon has said early diagnosis saved his life!
 Whatever took Tim to the doctor that day – it was fate.

 So, I am reaching out to you.
 Women are comfortable talking about their health, we share so much – now it is time to encourage the men in our lives to have a check-up today – tomorrow may be too late.

 I don't have to imagine life without Tim – but I did once and I do not wish that on anyone.
 The PA Research Foundation's Men's Health Initiative is a wonderful opportunity to talk to the men in your life - your husband, your father, son, cousin, uncle, brother or friend.

 It's also an opportunity to support amazing medical research projects happening at the PA Hospital.
 Breakthroughs in research mean diagnosis of many diseases has never been better and treatments are varied and more effective than ever before.

 Without this research, I would be without a husband, and my children would be without a father.
 It's something that is very hard to imagine and something that I don't want other families to go through.

-I'm urging everyone to please donate to the Men's Health Appeal and help save the life of a loved father, husband, son, nephew, brother, cousin, and friend.
+I'm urging everyone to please donate to MANDATE and help save the life of a loved father, husband, son, nephew, brother, cousin, and friend.
 Together we can change the statistics and improve the outcome for men's health.